how to make your house sustainable guaranteed

 So you are interested in making your home a sustainable house, and you want to know about passive solar house design.
 Well, you have come to the right place.
 You are planning to renovate your home.
 And you have decided that yes, you want to do this sustainably.
 So when you finish your home renovation, you can say that your home is a sustainable house.
 So let’s have a look at this a bit closer.

 First, What makes a Sustainable House Renovation?
 And what does sustainability means?
 After we look at this, we then discuss the nine steps to a sustainable house.
 And what is passive solar house design?
-One of these steps is passive solar house design.
+One of these steps is a passive solar house design.
 So we will look at the nine proven fundamentals of a passive solar house.
-Find answers to these in the discussion on everything you ever wanted to know about making your home a sustainable house.
+Find answers to these in discussing everything you ever wanted to know about making your home a sustainable house.

 What are the three pillars of sustainability?